unstoppabledomains/dev-docs/crypto-payments/api-integration.md

 ---
-title: Integrating Crypto Payments Using the Resolution API | UD Developer Portal
+title: Integrate Crypto Payments Using the Resolution API | UD Developer Portal
 description: This page covers integrating crypto payments into your applications using Unstoppable Domains Resolution Service API.
 ---

-# Integrating Crypto Payments Using the Resolution API
+# Integrate Crypto Payments Using the Resolution API

 Unstoppable Domains provides an HTTP-based API for getting domain data and metadata from every supported blockchain without accessing any blockchain APIs.
 Please see the [Resolution Service API](../developer-toolkit/resolution-service-api.md) guide for a detailed description and configuration.